mongodb/specifications/source/ocsp-support/ocsp-support.rst

 OCSP endpoints or CRL distribution points [1]_ specified in the server’s certificate and if these OCSP endpoints and/or CRL distribution points are not accessible, then the connection to the server may fail.
-(N.B.: TLS libraries `typically implement “soft fail”
+(N.B.: TLS libraries `typically implement "soft fail"
 <https://blog.hboeck.de/archives/886-The-Problem-with-OCSP-Stapling-and-Must-Staple-and-why-Certificate-Revocation-is-still-broken.html>`__
 such that connections can continue even if the OCSP server is inaccessible, so this issue is much more likely in the case of a